 - You can copy and paste your abstracts from your own Word files into the submission system.
 If your abstract requires superscript or subscript, you will need to include the HTML codes within your document.

-- To submit an abstract, log in to your account at www.acvs.org/my-account and select ‘Abstract/Grant Submissions’ to begin.
-Edit existing abstracts from the My Account menu by selecting ‘Abstract/Grant Submission History’.
+- To submit an abstract, log in to your account at www.acvs.org/my-account and select ‘Abstract/Grant Submission’ to begin.
+You can also edit existing abstracts from the same menu link.

 - Required sections of the online submission process:

 - Title: Limited to 45 characters including spaces.
-This short (abbreviated) title will be used in Summit-related material.
+This short title will be used in Summit-related material.
 This title should reflect the content of the abstract.
 Limited use of commonly accepted abbreviations or acronyms is acceptable.
-NOTE: If your abstract is accepted for either poster or oral presentation, this abbreviated title will be used in Summit-related material.
+Use Title Case (first letter of each word is capitalized, except for certain small words, such as articles and short prepositions).

-- Long Title: The title should be brief and accurately reflect the content of the abstract.
-Do not use abbreviations in the long title.
+- Long Title: The long title should be brief and accurately reflect the content of the abstract.
+Do not use abbreviations in the Long Title.
+Use Title Case.

 - Short Abstract: Single-spaced and cannot exceed 250 words.
 Do not include the title, authors’ names or authors’ affiliations.
-The preferred sequence is:
+The required sequence is:

 - Main Study Limitations

-However, do not use these as subheadings (e.g., Reasons for Performing the Study) in the short abstract.
-If this text sequence is not appropriate, flowing text and other modifications are acceptable.
+However, do not use these subheadings (e.g., Reasons for performing the study) in the short abstract.
 Do not underline, italicize, capitalize or bold for emphasis within the text.
 Do not insert a blank line between paragraphs or sections.
-A CV/resume for the presenting author must be uploaded at the time of submission.
+Do not include references to figures or tables in the short abstract.

 - Abstract Authors: